artgodwin/AR488-32u4-PCB/README.md

 # AR488-32u4-PCB
-Kicad PCB layout for AR488 using an aurduin pro-micro 32u4 board
+Kicad PCB layout for AR488 using an arduino pro-micro 32u4 board